 Doesn’t it help to flush lactic acid?

 Sometimes I have heard massage therapists argue that it’s only a minority of bad apples and poorly-trained therapists who make detox claims.
-However, I was trained in British Columbia when 3000-hour training was standard18 — the longest massage therapy trianing program in the world.
-That’s where I first encountered widespread detox claims and beliefs!
+However, I was trained in British Columbia when 3000-hour training was standard — by far the most rigorous massage therapy training program in the world at that time, closer to physical therapy programs than most other training for MTs.
+And that is where I first encountered widespread detox claims and beliefs!
 So it’s clearly not a belief that is limited to poorly trained therapists.

 Another clue that detoxification claims are not so rare or mild is that it tends to come up, with depressing frequency as an excuse for adverse effects.
 Unpleasant symptoms in the aftermath of massage, even serious ones, are often attributed to a “healing crisis” brought on by the detoxifying effects of massage.
 I have heard such anecdotes (complaints) countless times over the years from massage therapy consumers; my own clients told me about them many times, and many more readers.
 For a particularly chilling example, see What Happened To My Barber?

 What’s new in this article?

 2018 — Added an explanation of toxins versus poisons, better examples of toxins, clarifications about the various fates of metabolic products, and more detail about why sweating isn’t excretory/detoxifying.

 - Do they really?
 I substantiate this in an appendix to the article, What do massage therapists really believe about detoxification?

 - Technically, it can hurt … and even kill.
 Excessive concern about dehydration leads to excessive hydration.
 And there is such a thing as “water toxicity,” and there have even been some deaths from drinking too much water, prescribed by alternative health care professionals who believe that chronic dehydration is the cause of many ills.
 That is not true.
 See Water Fever and the Fear of Chronic Dehydration.